 - You should be prepared to answer questions about your vet that veer away from the physical and touch on the emotional.

 - You should prepare to spend a bit more time talking with a holistic vet than you may with a traditional vet.

 Some traditional vets can turn quickly to invasive curative methodologies like surgery.
 Holistic vets are less likely to go this route as a first option.
-Holism alone may not be enough to sure your pet’s problem.
-However an integrative approach tends to work more quickly, and reduce healing time overall.
-A few examples of successful treatments include...
+Holism alone may not be enough to cure your pet’s problem.

 - Holistic methodologies can be employed alongside traditional cancer treatments to help a pet achieve some comfort, and maintain a standard of living, while they’re undergoing chemo or radiation.